-Governing is tracking the issue, and will update this page as more municipalities seek bankruptcy protection.
+Governing is tracking the issue, and will update this page as additional municipalities seek bankruptcy protection.

-Overall bankrupt municipalities remain extremely rare.
-A Governing analysis estimated only one of every 1,668 eligible general-purpose local governments (0.06 percent) filed for bankruptcy protection over the past five years.
-Excluding filings later dismissed, only one of every 2,710 eligible localities filed since 2008.
+Nationally, bankrupt municipalities remain extremely rare.
+A Governing analysis estimated only one of every 1,668 eligible general-purpose local governments (0.06 percent) filed for bankruptcy protection from 2008 through 2012.
+Excluding filings later dismissed, only one of every 2,710 eligible localities (not all states permit governments to file for bankruptcy) filed since 2008.

-The majority of filings have not been submitted by bankrupt cities, but rather lesser-known utility authorities and other narrowly-defined special districts throughout the country.
-In Omaha, Neb., a dozen sanitary districts have filed for bankruptcy, accounting for nearly a third of all Chapter 9 filings since 2010.
+Detroit became the largest U.S. city ever to file for bankruptcy in 2013.
+The majority of filings have not been submitted by bankrupt cities, but rather lesser-known public authorities and other narrowly-defined special districts throughout the country.
+In Omaha, Neb., more than a dozen sanitary districts have filed for bankruptcy, accounting for nearly a quarter of all Chapter 9 filings since 2010.

-It's also important to note that only about half of states outline laws authorizing municipal bankruptcy.
+It's also important to note that only about half of states maintain laws authorizing municipal bankruptcy.
 View our bankruptcy laws map for each state's policies.

 -- City of San Bernardino, Calif.